Working hours: 20 per week

 Apply today by submitting your online application form.
 Want to apply later?
 You can begin your application, click ‘save and exit’ and return later to apply before the closing date.

-- You will receive confirmation of successful application and a copy of your application form will be sent to you via email.
+- You will receive confirmation of application submission and a copy of your application form will be sent to you via email.

-- Your application will be carefully reviewed against the job specific and occupational requirements of the role
+- Your application will be carefully reviewed against the specific requirements of the role

 - Applicants progressed to assessment stage will receive contact to arrange an interview / assessment where we can learn more about each other.